-A credit average (60 — 69%) or higher, attained in the second and third year of an APAC accredited undergraduate psychology degree, is required to qualify for entry into the fourth year honours course.
+A credit aVerage (60-69 per cent) or higher, attained in the second and third year of an APAC accredited undergraduate psychology degree, is required to qualify for entry into the fourth year honours course.

-The course structure is based on four full-time semesters (each of 12 weeks’ duration), with five units (10 points each) typically taught in each semester.
+The course structure is generally based on four full-time semesters (each of 12 weeks duration), with 5 units (10 points each) typically taught in each semester.

-While entry is governed by many factors such as an interview and experience relevant to the field, the minimum entry requirement is an average of 75%.
-As per APAC standards, successful completion of a four-year APAC-accredited undergraduate sequence in psychology, with an upper second class honours (2A) or equivalent overall mark, within the last 10 years is required prior to entry.
+While entry is governed by many factors such as an interview and experience relevant to the field, the minimum entry requirement is an average of 75 per cent.
+As per APAC standards, successful completion of a four-year APAC-accredited undergraduate sequence in psychology, with an upper second class Honours (2A) or equivalent overall mark, within the last 10 years is required prior to entry.
 Candidates must be eligible to apply for provisional registration with the psychologist registration board.

 ISN Psychology Open Day